jabariga/Offline-Smart-Home-Automation/images/README.md

-Diagram showing System ready to be tested
+Diagram showing the system ready to be tested